Can’t decide between the Arctic or Antarctic for your polar adventure? Our guide will help you choose between 66° north

 Winters and summers in the polar regions are easier to define than in most destinations.

 The high Arctic is (mostly) closed from October to March thanks to much of the region being icebound, meaning ships cannot pass.
 The six-month darkness of the polar night engulfs the region making sightseeing (other than the Northern Lights) a rather tedious affair.
-As such, inner Greenland and the far north is largely off-limits during the winter months.
+As such, inner Greenland and the far north are largely off-limits during the winter months.

 The table below gives an idea of the best time to visit depending on your interests.